janki12496/StephanosTaekwondo/README.md

       2. create user <username> identified by “<password>”; (e.g. user: home, password: orcl)
       3. grant < privilege > to < user >;

 5. Install Sql Developer.
  Download link: https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html
-  In SQL Developer on the left panel: Right click on Connections  New Connection In New/Select Database Connection prompt, enter details as follows:
+  In SQL Developer on the left panel: Right click on Connections->New Connection In New/Select Database Connection prompt, enter details as follows:
     1. Connection name: your connection name e.g. homeuser
     2. Username: the user created in oracle i.e. home (in our example)